claresudbery/clare-wiki-ably/pages/coding/infra/cmd/ssh.md

     have to look into the docker container
       - To see running docker instances: **sudo docker ps -a**
   - To ssh direct into instance, you can use a pem file
-  - To copy files, see “Copying Files From an SSH-ed Instance” below
+  - To copy files, see [Copying Files From an SSH-ed Instance](#copying-files-from-an-ssh-ed-instance)
   - Ssh access: These are the commands to run on command line:
       - \!\!
 It’s not the same on Windows – see below
       - This: ssh -i "your-pem-file.pem"